PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

 - LiveCode Builder (LCB) Bindings to retreive various infos about the present state of the MIDI Setup on the system.
 (WIP)

 To Do:

-Create an AUGraph and load Apple's DLS Synth virtual instrument, giving LiveCode Script handlers to load SoundFont SF2 files or Downloadable DLS files into it for uses in direct playback of MIDI.
-I already created a few LC Scripts that
+- Create an AUGraph and load Apple's DLS Synth virtual instrument, this will give LiveCode Script new handlers to load SoundFont SF2 files or Downloadable DLS files into it for uses in direct playback of MIDI from LiveCode (no GarageBand or other MIDI apps needed).
+- Also need to add functions to read SoundBank info from the SoundFont SF2 or DLS files, for use with selecting sounds from the file and in sending Bank Change/Patch Change MIDI Messages to select them in your MIDI streams or file.
+I already created a few LC Scripts that parse both SF2 and DLS (they're both are RIFF Container format) for bank/names info, see the demo stacks in my other project LiveCode AVMIDIPLayer.